 Benefits of a Single Purpose Vessel

 Smaller boats are often purchased for a specific purpose.
 That purpose could be anything from fishing to leisure, but one designated focus is likely.
 For this reason, it makes it easy to customize the vessel for that niche.
-A small boat decked out for fishing will have more functionality than a large boat meant for sailing that you happen to fish from.
+A small fishing boat decked out with gear and accessories will have more functionality than a large boat meant for sailing that you happen to fish from.

 Access to More Places